Key Takeaways

 Sources: McKinsey 2026, ISACA 2026

 The five new roles share a common thread: they all sit at the boundary between human capability and agent capability.
-The agentic era does not need more model builders.
-It needs more boundary designers.
+The agentic era needs more boundary designers than model builders.

 One important caveat: Gartner predicts that over 40% of agentic AI projects will be canceled by the end of 2027 due to cost and unclear value.
 Not every organization needs all five of these roles immediately.
 The roadmap that follows helps you sequence them according to your organization's readiness and the pace of your agentic adoption.